lesecondbaraka-ctrl/SIGFP6/README_AUTOPUSH.md

+README: Git hooks & auto-push notes

+This repository includes a local pre-commit hook that runs a simple secret scanner to help prevent accidental commits of sensitive values (API keys, private keys, etc.).

+To enable the hook for your local checkout, run:

+  npm run setup-hooks

+This will set git's core.hooksPath to the bundled `.githooks` directory.
+To undo it, run:

+  git config --unset core.hooksPath

+Notes:
+- The hook only detects simple patterns and is not a replacement for good secret management (use environment variables, secret managers, GitHub Secrets, etc.).
+- The repo provides `scripts/scan-secrets.js` which CI also runs.
+You can run it locally with `npm run scan-secrets`.
+- The `autopush` script is an optional local tool that can auto-commit and push changes; by default it prompts before pushing.
+Use with caution.
  # Auto-push local watcher

 This project includes an optional local watcher that will automatically commit and push local changes to the configured remote.